PayNearMe Review

 Pricing Details

 Custom on every deal.
 PayNearMe does not publish a rate card and does not include benchmark pricing in marketing materials.
-The company educates operators on three pricing models — Interchange Plus (interchange rate plus a fixed processor margin, e.g., interchange + 40bps), Tiered Pricing (qualified/mid/non-qualified buckets), and Fixed Pricing (a single blended rate across all cards).
-For US iGaming with MCC 7801, the company's own 2025 research data points to card acceptance rates around 87% with 89% on debit/prepaid only — useful context for procurement teams modeling total cost.
+The company educates operators on three pricing models: Interchange Plus (interchange rate plus a fixed processor margin, e.g., interchange + 40bps), Tiered Pricing (qualified/mid/non-qualified buckets), and Fixed Pricing (a single blended rate across all cards).
+For US iGaming with MCC 7801, the company's own 2025 research data points to card acceptance rates around 87% with 89% on debit/prepaid only, useful context for procurement teams modeling total cost.
 Cash payments traditionally run on a flat consumer-paid fee (historically around 2.5-3% of payment value for walk-up bill payment, lower for higher-ticket gaming deposits).
-PayNearMe's stated position is that headline rate is the wrong axis: declines, exceptions, support tickets and customer churn from a poor payment experience drive far more cost than basis points on per-transaction fees.
+PayNearMe's stated position is that headline rate is the wrong axis, since declines, exceptions, support tickets and customer churn from a poor payment experience drive far more cost than basis points on per-transaction fees.
 They cite their own research that 17% of bettors abandon an operator entirely after a single declined deposit, and 27% retry the same method (driving multiple decline fees).
 Whether you agree with the philosophy or not, you cannot benchmark PayNearMe against published competitors without going through full procurement.
 Current as of May 2026.

 Negotiation Tips